 What is absent from this DataTypeRestriction is the logic which dictates the calculation of the last character.
 This is specified in 6.2.2 but is not included in the OWL file as the calculation of the check digit would require an algorithm which is beyond the scope of regular expressions, e.g., javascript.
 At this point OWL 2.0 cannot support such code.

-Class expression definitions for all expressions depicted in Figure 8- 3, above, are given in Table 8.6.
+Class expression definitions for all expressions depicted in Figure 8- 3, above, are given in Table 8.5

-Table 8-6: Class Expression Definitions for Identifiers